-Wi-Fi. - 2.
-Tap 1, then turn iCloud Private Relay on or off.
+- 1. Go to Settings (a) > Wi-Fi. - 2.
+Tap (i), then turn Limit IP Address Tracking on or off.

-If you turn off iCloud Private Relay for a Wi-Fi network on your iPad, iCloud Private Relay is turned off for this network across all of your devices where you're signed in with the same Apple ID.
+If you turn off Limit IP Address Tracking for a Wi-Fi network on your iPad, iCloud Private Relay is turned off for this network across all your devices where you're signed in with the same Apple ID.